WASSP Multibeam Sounder (Gen 3)

 - 192.168.1.20 /255.255.255.0 for the Computer

-Continue performing the WASSP initial configuration as per WASSP installation guide.
-It is recommended to use CDX (WASSP viewer) to make sure all settings are properly configured.
+Continue with the WASSP initial configuration by following the WASSP installation guide.
+It is recommended to use CDX (WASSP Viewer) to verify that all settings are correctly configured and that the system is operating properly.

 TimeZero Configuration

-Note: Before configuring WASSP into TimeZero, it is recommended to "ping" the WASSP Processor IP address to make sure that the network configuration is setup properly.
+Note: Before configuring WASSP into TimeZero, it is recommended to "ping" the WASSP DRX IP address to make sure that the network configuration is setup properly.
 Please refer to How To Ping for more information.
-It is also recommended to disable the Windows Firewall on the TimeZero (and WASSP computers for Generation 1 and Generation 2).
-Finally, make sure that the WASSP is correctly connected to the instruments (GPS, Heading, etc...) and can detect a good bottom.

 Note: If don't see WASSP Connection from the Connection Wizard, ensure that the WASSP module is configured in TimeZero.